cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to submit their e-mail address to the admin for subscribe the newsletter for the latest information.
+- Users should be able to submit their e-mail address to the admin to subscribe to the newsletter for the latest information.

 Implementation:

-- A simple form with a field can allow user to send their email address to the database.
+- A simple form with a field can allow users to send their e-mail addresses to the database.
-- The link to the newsletter page will place in the sub menu in the about menu.
+- The link to the newsletter page will place in the submenu in the about menu.

 <br>